 When you have finished collecting evidence, you should then reach out to an attorney that specializes in personal injury cases.
 Once retained, your Baltimore car accident lawyer will assist you by:

 - Providing you with an overview of the legal process

 Questions About Baltimore Car Accident Statistics?
 Call Our Law Firm Today

-If you would like to learn more about car accidents in Baltimore or you have been involved in one yourself, please contact William G. Kolodner PA, and set up a free consultation, give us a call at (410) 837-2144 and speak with a member of our experienced legal team.
+If you would like to learn more about car accidents in Baltimore or you have been involved in one yourself, please contact our Baltimore law firm, William G. Kolodner PA, and set up a free consultation, give us a call at (410) 837-2144 and speak with a member of our experienced legal team.
 We will be more than happy to provide you with the legal advice, guidance, or information you require.